 - It prevents damage to hardware that can impact productivity

-Cyber threats for businesses
+Cyber threats for small businesses

 Cyber espionage is a type of cyber exploitation in which an attacker takes advantage of a user’s computer by executing a program without the user’s knowledge.
 The operation runs in the background without attracting attention, and Cyber-criminals capture sensitive information after gaining access to it.